-This expanse of land makes France rich with history, culture and amazing natural wonders.
+This expanse of land makes France rich with history, culture, and amazing natural wonders.

 Chamonix Mon Blanc

-Walking through the pedestrian-only streets or along the canals of this town, you get the feeling that you stepped back to medieval times.
+Walking through the pedestrian-only streets or along the canals of this town, you get the feeling that you have stepped back to medieval times.
 And as you follow some of the canals, you end up at a picturesque lake surrounded by mountains.

-The city of Annecy started as a Roman settlement and later became home to the counts of Geneva in the 10th century.
-In 1400 it became home to the counts of Savoy and in 1860 it became the capital of Haute-Savoie in France.
+The city of Annecy started as a Roman settlement and later became home to the Counts of Geneva in the 10th century.
+In 1400, it became home to the counts of Savoy, and in 1860, it became the capital of Haute-Savoie in France.
 Read more here.